ericdahl/tf-ecs-fargate/README.md

 - [ ] autoscaling example (target tracking)
 - [ ] pull secrets from AWS SSM or SM
 - [ ] splunk logging to a splunk-on-ecs deployment
+    - [ ] automatic config of HEC
+    - [ ] secure HEC token and pass to apps
+    - [ ] configure filesystem limit to be usable on fargate